EmadHelmi/herodotus/README.md

 ### The history behind the project

-Python [logging][python-logging-url] package is a powerful tool for logging your messages into any stream.
+The Python [`logging`][python-logging-url] package is a powerful tool for logging messages to various streams, ranging from files to third-party services like [Elasticsearch][elastic-url].

-From a file to third party service, like [Elasticsearch][elastic-url].
+However, there was a particular instance in a project where I needed to log messages through multiple streams with varying levels of severity.

-But one day in a project I needed to log some messages through many streams with different severities.
+To illustrate, I aimed to create a logger object equipped with three handlers: one for a rotating file, one for standard output (stdout), and one for Elasticsearch.

-For example I want a logger object in which three handlers one for a rotating file handler, one for stdout and one for elasticsearch.
+My objective was to route each severity level to a specific stream.
-But I wanted to send each severity to a specific stream.
-And also I wanted to colorize the stdout log but not the one in the file.
+Additionally, I intended to apply colorization to the logs displayed in stdout, while omitting colorization for logs saved in the file.

-When I used something like this:
+When I employed code similar to the following:

 ```python
 import logging